 A peek into our classroom

 In June 2019, 8 warriors graduated as new speakers.
-Each of the 8 were fully supported by their workplaces from the beginning.
-The program started in September 2015 with 12 language warriors, supported by Westbank First Nation, Penticton Indian Band, Sensisyusten School (WFN), Osoyoos Indian Band, School District 23 (Kelowna), and SLH, and some were volunteers.
+All were fully supported by their workplace from the beginning.
+The program started in September 2015 with 14 language warriors, supported by Westbank First Nation, Penticton Indian Band, Sensisyusten School (WFN), Osoyoos Indian Band, School District 23 (Kelowna), and SLH, and some were volunteers.
 Students commuted to class from PIB, WFN, Kelowna, OKIB, and OIB.

 C’arís Jordan Coble WFN